Overview

 The Department of Transport and Main Roads (TMR) is delivering the School Active Transport Infrastructure Pilot (the pilot) at Caloundra State School (CSS) and Caloundra State High School (CSHS), in collaboration with Department of Education and Sunshine Coast Council.

 The pilot is developing and testing an approach to rapidly plan safe, fit-for-purpose bike riding and walking infrastructure and initiatives around Queensland schools to encourage more children to ride and walk to school.
 This includes a planning study investigating school transport behaviours and attitudes and the physical environment within 2km of the pilot schools.
+The study is also considering the successes and learnings from Caloundra State School’s existing RideScore Active School Program.

 Explore key routes